And 5 facts to make self-love easier!

 We’ve taken a buzz-word and made it understandable — so you can dodge some of the potholes on your way to achieving it!

-Kelly Rudolph, founder of PositiveWomenRock.com, takes women from stuck and stressed to clear and confident.
+Kelly Rudolph, founder of PositiveWomenRock.com, takes women from stuck and stressed to clear and confident by releasing emotional baggage from the past.
 Get her free personality styles gift “Rockin’ Your Style For Self-Love Success”.